 I have to ask that given certain events here in Jakarta in the past few days.

-, Rizal says: "People are different, accept people for who or what they are, avoid clashes, constant arguments, and let go of all kinds of resentments.
-If arguments seem unavoidable still try and make an effort to understand the situation and you might just get along with well with.
+On his blog, Rizal says: "People are different, accept people for who or what they are, avoid clashes, constant arguments, and let go of all kinds of resentments.
+If arguments seem unavoidable still try and make an effort to understand the situation and you might just get along with well with."